aprospero/can-mtdc-logger/doc/lib_help.md

 * [Statistics (overview)](#Statistical-Data-overview)

 Each type has its own registration function.
 Calling one of these functions registers a single parameter.
 If a registered parameters value is read from an incoming message the parameter will be reported.
 A parameter can only be registered once.
 A subsequent call of a register function for the same parameter will result in overwriting the registration information from the first call.
-Unregister is possible by setting entity to NULL but note that an unregistered parameter can still pop up one last time from the output queue.
+Unregister a parameter by calling its registration function while setting entity to NULL.

 #### enum **scbi_param_type**